pulseq-cest/BMsim_challenge/README.md

 ## General simulation remarks

+We assume fully relaxed initial magnetization Zi=1, and until now cw saturation (or a block pulse or rect pulse).
+The z-magnetization of the water pool after this preparation forms the Z-value at each offset or the Z-spectrum.

 ### gamma
 Already a different gamma can yield deviations in simulations.
 Thus we define our used value as the shielded gamma/2pi value in Hz with four digits = **42.5764 MHz/T**